RUL 05.67.603 – College of Natural Resources Contract, Reappointment, Promotion and Tenure Standards and Procedures

 1. Introduction

-The primary business of faculty is scholarship whether in classroom teaching, discovery, or the process of applying knowledge.
+The primary business of faculty is scholarship,whether in classroom teaching, discovery, or the process of applying knowledge.
 Scholarship is defined as the systematic, continuous, and rigorous expansion of the knowledge base of society.

-1.1.
-Statement of Faculty Responsibilities.
-Before performance can be assessed, the faculty member and the Department Head must agree broadly to the responsibilities to be undertaken.
-The principal mechanism at NC State for establishing these responsibilities is the Statement of Faculty Responsibilities (SFR – see REG 05.20.27) which is the starting point for the preparation of the RPT Dossier.
+Before performance can be assessed, the faculty member and the Department Head should agree broadly to the responsibilities to be undertaken.
+If agreement is not achieved, ultimate authority for the SFR remains with the Department Head.
+The principal mechanism at NC State for establishing these responsibilities is the SFR (see REG 05.20.27 – Statements of Faculty Responsibilities, which is the starting point for the preparation of the RPT Dossier.

-2. Areas of Faculty Responsibility
+2. Realms of Faculty Responsibility

-Each faculty member will be evaluated in regard to the realms outlined in the Statement of Faculty Responsibilities and general standards established by the university and stated in the Academic Tenure Policy (POL 05.20.01 for tenure track/tenured faculty and REG 05.20.34 for professional faculty), as appropriate for the particular appointment and Statement of Faculty Responsibilities.
+Each faculty member will be evaluated in regard to the realms outlined in the SFR and general standards established by the university and stated in the POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure for tenure track/tenured faculty and REG05.20.34 – Professional Faculty Ranks and Appointments for professional track faculty, as appropriate for the particular appointment and SFR.

 3. General Standards

-1. Is the faculty member doing what is expected of them?
+- Is the faculty member doing what is expected of them?

-2. Is the work being done in an exemplary way?
+- Is the work being done in an exemplary way?

-3. Has the faculty member clearly demonstrated a commitment and a capacity to continue to improve the quantity, quality and impact of their work?
+- Has the faculty member clearly demonstrated a commitment and a capacity to continue to improve the quantity, quality and impact of their work?

 3.1.
-Teaching
+Teaching and Mentoring

 Teaching must be approached as a scholarly pursuit in which the faculty member is constantly testing new ideas and approaches to teaching, systematically evaluating their effectiveness, and adjusting accordingly.
 The dossier should describe these approaches to teaching improvement and the results of experimenting with different approaches.
 Examples of such documented endeavors include presentations and scholarly articles written about lessons learned in the classroom, teaching innovations, and other dimensions of teaching, advising, and guiding undergraduate and graduate students.

 The organized peer review system for research grants and scientific publications provides a process to assess the research of faculty members.
 However, the task of assessing the significance of the research is far more involved than counting articles.
 Therefore, the dossier must go beyond a mere listing of publications, grants, and awards.
-It should encapsulate and define the most significant ideas or concepts that have emerged from the research, the significance of these ideas, and their actual or expected impact on the scientific community or on practice.
-This discussion, in the candidate statement, should be written in terms that can be understood by the non-specialist in the field.
+It should encapsulate and define the most significant ideas or concepts that have emerged from the research, the significance of these ideas, and their actual or expected impact on the scientific community or on the practice.
+This discussion, in the candidate statement of the dossier, should be written in terms that can be understood by the non-specialist in the field.

 Faculty engaged in research should also be constantly thinking about ways to improve.
 Therefore, dossiers should explicitly describe, in their candidate statement, such things as intellectual barriers that have been reached in conducting research and steps that were taken to overcome these barriers.
 For example, this may describe taking a course on new techniques or traveling to a different institution to learn from others.